This is a rapidly evolving situation.

 Cass County Public Library is paying close attention to the novel coronavirus (COVID-19) outbreak in our country and recommendations from local, state, and national health offices so that we may ensure the health and safety of our staff and patrons.
 We have been in contact with the Cass County Health Department and Missouri’s Department of Health and Senior Services to have the most accurate and up-to-date information for the roughly 100,000 people we serve throughout the county.

-- All library branches, including the bookmobile, will be closed from Tuesday, March 17th to Sunday, April 26th.
+- All library branches, including the bookmobile, will be closed from Tuesday, March 17th until further notice.
 Read more.

-- Due dates for currently checked out items will be extended to April 30th.
+- Due dates for currently checked out items will be extended until June 30th.

 - Our digital library is available 24/7.
 You can find eBooks, eAudiobooks, magazines, and read along books for children.